Erik Jones: 2026

-2025

-Jones started the 2025 season with a twelfth place finish at the 2025 Daytona 500.
-Following the spring Martinsville race, he was disqualified after the car failed to meet the minimum weight requirements.
+Jones started the 2026 season with a twenty-first place finish at the 2026 Daytona 500.
+At Texas, Jones won his first career stage.

+2027

+On September 27, 2026, Jones signed a contract extension with Legacy Motor Club.

 Personal life

 Jones, born May 30, 1996, in Byron, Michigan, is a graduate of Swartz Creek Academy.
 Jones received his high school diploma at Texas Motor Speedway before the WinStar World Casino 400K Camping World Truck Series race on June 6, 2014.

 He currently lives in Cornelius, North Carolina.
 He has a younger sister, Lindsey.
-Jones is also an avid reader; he started a series on Facebook in April 2020 called Erik's Reading Circle where he reads various children's books and takes suggestions for books to read in the following weeks.
+Jones is also an avid reader; he started a series on Facebook in April 2020 called Erik's Reading Circle, where he reads various children's books and takes suggestions for books to read in the following weeks.
 He also hosts a book club called Erik's Reading Circle on his website.

 He started dating race car driver Holly Shelton in 2018.
 They were married on August 2, 2023.